zupo/awesome-pytest-speedup/README.md

 ## Keep 'em fast!

-It is really annoying to invest time into speeding up your test suite, only to come back to the codebase a few months later to find out that the tests are slow again.
+It is really annoying to invest time into speeding up your test suite, only to come back to the codebase a few months later to discover that the tests are slow again.
 No more!
-Check out BlueRacer.io, a simple GitHub App that block a Pull Request from merging if tests have become slower: https://github.com/apps/blueracer-io
+Check out BlueRacer.io, a simple GitHub App that blocks a Pull Request from merging if tests have become slower: https://github.com/apps/blueracer-io.

 ## `pytest --lf`

-Or [`pytest --last-failed`](https://docs.pytest.org/en/7.1.x/how-to/cache.html?highlight=last%20failed), it tells `pytest` to only run tests that have failed during the last run.
+`pytest --lf`, or [`pytest --last-failed`](https://docs.pytest.org/en/7.1.x/how-to/cache.html?highlight=last%20failed), tells pytest to only run tests that have failed during the last run.
 Handy in local development to decrease iteration time.

 ## Handy pytest plugins

 There are some pytest plugins that I tend to use in every project.
-I listed them on https://niteo.co/blog/indispensable-pytest-plugins.
+I've listed them on https://niteo.co/blog/indispensable-pytest-plugins.

 ## config.scan()

-If you are using Pyramid's [`config.scan()`](https://github.com/teamniteo/pyramid-realworld-example-app/blob/f1fed0d0592b1c6e9a4feb6b162cffd4605f5f44/src/conduit/__init__.py#L57), that is a potential bottleneck in large codebases.
+If you are using Pyramid's [`config.scan()`](https://github.com/teamniteo/pyramid-realworld-example-app/blob/f1fed0d0592b1c6e9a4feb6b162cffd4605f5f44/src/conduit/__init__.py#L57), then it's a potential bottleneck in large codebases.
 You could speed it up by [telling it to ignore folders with tests](https://medium.com/partoo/speeding-up-tests-with-pytest-and-postgresql-a308b28228fe).

 ```
 config.scan(ignore=[".tests"])